monashmicroimaging/gitbook-fiji-basics/part_4_image_adjustments.md

 You can easily straighten an object in your image with the **Image Rotation** tool.
 Using this tool you can rotate to a defined angle, or completely flip the image.
 For images with specific structural arrangements it is advised that you use image flipping and rotation with caution, as complex structures may become distorted.

-To flip or rotate your image, go to **Image Transform** and select your option.
+To flip or rotate your image, go to **Image -&gt; Transform** and select your option.

 ![](/assets/part4/rotate_image_menu.jpg)